 Chris Campbell (he/him) is a PhD candidate in Education at the University of Manitoba.
 He is a research assistant for Dr. Mizzi's CRC in Queer, Community, and Diversity Education.
-Chris has also worked as research coordinator for Dr. Catherine Taylor's RISE Research Program, which includes the Every Teacher Project on LGBTQ-inclusive Education and the RISE Project on 2SLGBTQ+-expansive Teacher Education.
+Chris's PhD research focuses on education reform and its impacts on 2SLGBTQ+ students and content in public school systems.
+He has also worked as research coordinator for Dr. Catherine Taylor's RISE Research Program, which includes the Every Teacher Project on LGBTQ-inclusive Education and the RISE Project on 2SLGBTQ+-expansive Teacher Education.
 Alongside Dr. Tracey Peter and Dr. Taylor, he was co-investigator on the Second National Climate Survey on Homophobia, Biphobia, and Transphobia in Canadian Schools in partnership with Egale Canada.

 Stephanie Coughlin is the Financial Assistant supporting Dr. Mizzi's CRC.
 She graduated from the Asper School of Business in 2018 with a major in accounting.
 Stephanie has been working in the Faculty of Education at the University of Manitoba since 2015.